|

 Research interests:

-Translation and cultural exchange between Welsh, French and English during the period of the French Revolution.
-She has also worked on translation between French and Breton, especially in the 1830s and the 1960s and 1970s.
+• Translation and cultural exchange between Welsh, English, French and Breton.
+Specifically, she has worked on translation between French and Breton, especially in the 1830s and the 1960s and 1970s, and on translation into Welsh during the 1790s.

-Dr Heather Williams is British team leader of this joint project, which is funded by the British Council and the Ministère des Affaires étrangères (Partenariats Hubert Curien), and aims to develop stronger links between the University of Wales Centre for Advanced Welsh and Celtic Studies (CAWCS) and the Centre de Recherche Bretonne et Celtique (CRBC) , Brittany.
-See details of our joint workshops here .
+Dr Heather Williams was British team leader of this joint project, which was funded by the British Council and the Ministère des Affaires étrangères (Partenariats Hubert Curien), and aimed to develop stronger links between the University of Wales Centre for Advanced Welsh and Celtic Studies (CAWCS) and the Centre de Recherche Bretonne et Celtique (CRBC), Brittany.
+See details of our joint workshops here.
+A volume of essays based on the workshops was published in 2013.

 Selected publications